CWU Pupil Transportation Management Training Program

 The program consists of two sections: The Transportation Core and the Professional Skills Electives.
 Completion of the two sections will lead to a non-state licensed graduation certificate.
-The Transportation Core consists of three 30-hour courses offered in July at Central Washington University with a term project due and a follow-up meeting in October.
+The Transportation Core consists of three 30-hour courses offered in July at Central Washington University with a term project and presentation due at a follow-up meeting in October.
 These classes will be specific to the needs of the school transportation team and will be offered with the option of obtaining three credits from CWU.
 Participants do not need to be pursuing the full graduate certificate program to take part in the summer core courses.
-A certificate of completion will be given at the end of each completed level.
-The Professional Skills Electives are generic courses offered by community colleges, universities and, in some cases, accredited staff development programs.
+A certificate of completion will be given upon successful completion of each of the three required levels.
+The Professional Skills Electives are generic courses offered by community colleges, universities and, in some cases accredited staff development programs.
 Program participants complete electives at their own rate during the academic year.
 Previous credit coursework may be applied, and online coursework offered by accredited institutions may also apply.

 The program makes use of college credit coursework to maximize the potential of applicability to a college degree program.

-The last day to register for the program is June 20, 2013 – but don’t delay, classes fill up fast!
+The last day to register for the program is June 30, 2015—but don’t delay, classes fill up fast!
 Only thirty students are accepted per class level.
-The last day for registered participants to cancel is also June 20, 2013.
-Room, board, and credit fees will be refunded less a $25 cancellation fee if the written cancellation notice is received by Dan Payne at ESD105 by June 20.
+The last day for registered participants to cancel is also June 30, 2015.
+Room, board, and credit fees will be refunded less a $25 cancellation fee if the written cancellation notice is received by Dan Payne at ESD 105 by June 30.

-For questions or more information, contact Dan Payne or Pat Bowden.
+For questions or more information, contact Dan Payne or Cherrie Williams.

 Course Entry Requirements